-3.6 The applicant did not appeal this decision.

-3.7 Pre-Application Engagement

-- In December 2023 the applicant submitted a pre-application request to UDC with a request from the agent for a bespoke planning fee for a written response and no meeting.
+- 3.10 The applicant did not appeal that decision. - 3.11 Pre-Application Engagement - 3.12 There was no pre-app engagement relating to this current scheme following from the refused S62A application under PINS ref: S62A/2024/0057 (UTT/24/1898/PINS). - 3.13 However, in December 2023 the applicant submitted a pre-application request to UDC with a request from the agent for a written response and no meeting.
 The applicant clarified the pre-application request as follows: 'Essentially the proposal is seeking to address the previous reasons for refusal and such there is no requirement for extensive exploration of matters that are not associated with this proposed development parcel' (email on 7 December 2023 to UDC).
-The pre-application was for an identical scheme as submitted as part of this application. - 3.9 UDC written response was delayed and issued in March 2024.
+The pre-application was for an identical scheme as submitted as part of this application. - 3.14 UDC written response was issued in March 2024.
 This provided a high level, without prejudice, assessment (as requested from the applicant) of the proposal against the reasons for refusal of the 2021 previous planning application.
-The summary of this response was:

-In light of the above appraisal and for the reasons highlighted, there is an objection in principle to residential development on this site due to the conflict with the open space policies in the Local Plan.

-Furthermore, concerns remain around the type of open space proposed as well the quantum, in light of what the area of open space being lost.
-In addition to this, given the constraints of the site concerns also remain around the possible noise nuisance to disturbance to existing homes as well as future residents of the proposed development.

-The applicant (in their community engagement addendum report) stated that 'The response (from UDC) only considered matters relating to the earlier application (refused application) and provided no feedback on the scheme layout or design proposed.
+The summary of this response was: - 3.14.1 In light of the above appraisal and for the reasons highlighted, there is an objection in principle to residential development on this site due to the conflict with the open space policies in the Local Plan. - 3.14.2 Furthermore, concerns remain around the type of open space proposed as well the quantum, in light of what the area of open space being lost.
+In addition to this, given the constraints of the site concerns also remain around the possible noise nuisance to disturbance to existing homes as well as future residents of the proposed development. - 3.15 The applicant (in their community engagement addendum report) stated that 'The response (from UDC) only considered matters relating to the earlier application (refused application) and provided no feedback on the scheme layout or design proposed.
 A full response was requested and has never been received'.
 UDC provided a response as per the request from the applicant and in accordance with the bespoke pre-application fee.
-If the applicant required a full response, then they should have paid the normal fee for a scheme of this size.

-3.11 Proposed Scheme

-- This application seeks full planning permission for the erection of 91no. residential dwellings with associated infrastructure and landscaping.
+If the applicant required a full response, then this would have been provided upon receipt of the appropriate fee. - 3.16 Proposed Scheme - 3.17 This application seeks full planning permission for the erection of 75no.residential dwellings with associated infrastructure and landscaping.
 The delivery of a multi-sport pitch and associated clubhouse.
-This is demonstrated on Figure 4 and the proposal comprises of the following: - 91 dwellings (mix of flats, semi-detached and detached dwellings) which is 13.5 dwellings per hectare.
+This is demonstrated on Figure 4 and the proposal comprises of the following:

+• The total site area is 6.72 hectares

-- 41% (37 units) will be affordable (70% affordable rent and 30% shared ownership) - 14 1xbeds flats, 6 2xbed flats, 16 3xbed houses and 1 4xbed dwelling. - 54 units will be market dwellings (all houses) 40 3xbeds, 8 4xbeds and 6 5xbeds - 14% of all dwellings will be M4(3) compliant (13 units) - Creation of a multi-use sports pitch (full size cricket pitch in summer and either 1 adult size football pitch or 2 youth size football pitches in the winter) and the erection of a single storey club house (Class F2(c) - 427 sqm) and 30 ancillary car parking spaces. - Creation of access roads and parking provision throughout the development - Public realm improvements including landscaping and the planting of 101 new trees - Vehicular access to the site will be directly into the existing Former Friends School site via 2 internal roads which leads into the existing access onto Mount Pleasant Road.
-Pedestrians would also use this access into addition to a new access onto Mount Pleasant Road in the north east corner, an access into the Former Friends School site in the west (just north of the club house car park) and into the housing development within Greenways to the south of the site.
+- 75 dwellings (mix of flats, semi-detached and detached dwellings) which is 11 dwellings per hectare. - 40% (30 units) will be affordable (70% affordable rent and 30% shared ownership) -8 1xbeds flats, 17 2xbed flats, 32 3xbed houses and 20 4+xbed dwellings. - The proposals provide 74% of the market housing as three-bedroom houses - 17% of all dwellings will be M4(3) compliant (13 units). - Creation of a multi-use sports pitch (full size cricket pitch in summer and either 1 adult size football pitch or 2 youth size football pitches in the winter) and the erection of a single storey club house (Class F2(c) 427 sqm) and 182 ancillary car parking spaces. - Creation of access roads and parking provision throughout the development - Public realm improvements including landscaping and the planting of 146 new trees